crevetor/home-assistant.io/source/_integrations/fujitsu_fglair.markdown

 The {{ page.title }} {% term integration %} provides support for Fujitsu heat pumps and air conditioners that use the FGLair app.
 To find out which app to use for your heat pump, check [the Fujitsu FGLair FAQ](https://www.fujitsu-general.com/global/support/faq/airstage-mobile/0127.html).

+## Supported devices

+This integration doesn't support some units that are supported by the FGlair app as well as some external integrations.

+If your device name (visible in **Settings > Firmware Information** in the FGlair app) starts with AC-UTY, then your device is not supported by this integration.

+If the name starts with AP-WA, AP-WB, AP-WC, AP-WD or AP-WF it should be supported.

 ## Prerequisites

 First, set up your device in the FGLair app before using this integration.